Ondine SmuldersExistential psychotherapist

 I have a personal interest in expat & third culture issues (including Brexit anxiety, rootlessness, belonging, freedom, identity and home), life's transitions (including menopause/andropause, midlife crises, lack of meaning, growing old and dying) and employment issues.

 I am a qualified psychotherapist and existential analyst.
 I have a postgraduate diploma (PgDip) in Integrative Psychotherapy and Counselling Psychology and an Advanced Diploma in Existential Psychotherapy (ADEP), both from Regent's University.
+I have a Diploma in Clinical Supervision.
 I am accredited through the UKCP (UK Council for Psychotherapy) and abide by its code of Ethics and Conduct.
 I am a member of the Society for Existential Analysis (www.existentialanalysis.org.uk).

 Before retraining as a psychotherapist, I worked for more than a decade in investment banking followed by more than a decade as an economist/political analyst in a think-tank/publishing house.
 My banking and publishing jobs gave me first-hand experience of the highly competitive and stressful nature of these work environments.
 I maintain my business involvement with a non-executive director role at an energy services company.